monmima/main-aide-memoire/vuejs/README.md

 ## Possible bugs

-If you get this message, it might be because your package.json or /src/main.js changes are not pushed to Github.
+If you get this message while trying to load your site on Heroku, it might be because your package.json or /src/main.js changes are not pushed to Github.

 ![Uploading another icon](./img/application-error.png)